purva94/Food-Project-tutedude/README.md

-# omnifood-udemy
+# Tute dude project

-Original course in udemy: https://www.udemy.com/design-and-develop-a-killer-website-with-html5-and-css3
+Original course tutedude MERN Stack Project

 This project is the final product of the course: "The killer website"